 What Does SP Mean?

-As more people backed Magic Of Light as a long odds outsider, the scales tipped and the bookmakers had to cut her odds.
-She eventually started the Grand National on odds of 66/1.
-And that is why her ‘SP’ would have been 66/1, even though earlier in the day she was on odds of 125/1.
+As more people backed Noble Yeats as a long odds outsider, the scales tipped and the bookmakers had to cut the odds.
+He eventually started the Grand National on odds of 50/1.

 What Is A Nap?